 Open to individuals and school/community groups to attend.
 Bespoke programmes can be delivered to individual schools - ask us for details.

-A comprehensive 4 day programme held in the summer holidays introducing young people to the world of work and employers in a fun and interactive way.
+An online programme and tasks held in the summer holidays introducing young people to the world of work in a fun and interactive way.
 This year's Summer Academy is being run on a virtual basis due to current Covid-19 restrictions.

-Day 1 - Broadening Horizons - Introduction to industry and the world of work including focus on first impressions and communication skills
+Day 1 (Monday) - Broadening Horizons - Introduction to industry and the world of work including focus on first impressions and communication skills

-Day 2 - A day in Industry - company based day including tour and activity with guest presenters introducing different aspects of how a business operates and a chance to 'Walk in my Shoes' with apprentices.
+Day 2 (Tuesday) - An Experience of Industry - company-based session including virtual tour and activity with guest presenters introducing different aspects of how a business operates and a chance to 'Walk in my Shoes' with apprentices.
 Also with a focus on character skills.

 16-year-old Jay Smith from South Normanton, near Chesterfield started in Summer 2017 as an Apprentice for Chesterfield based Chrome Platers, Zachrome.
 Jay is studying with NLT Training and at the end of 2 years will hold an NVQ Level 2 in Mechanical Engineering.
 In his first six months with the company he has been working in the gun drilling and grinding departments and will move around the different departments learning a range of engineering skills.